40 Setting up the management cluster #

-The management cluster is the part of ATIP that is used to manage the provision and lifecycle of the runtime stacks.
+The management cluster is the part of SUSE Telco Cloud that is used to manage the provision and lifecycle of the runtime stacks.
 From a technical point of view, the management cluster contains the following components:

 as the OS.
 Depending on the use case, some configurations like networking, storage, users and kernel arguments can be customized.RKE2